The 20 Best Melanoma Doctors Near Me

 Offers Telehealth

-Lee Cranmer is an Oncologist in Duarte, California.
+Lee Cranmer is an Oncologist practicing medicine in Duarte, California.
 Dr. Cranmer is rated as an Elite provider by MediFind in the treatment of Melanoma.
-His top areas of expertise are Adult Soft Tissue Sarcoma, Synovial Sarcoma, Liposarcoma, and Myxoid Liposarcoma.
+He is also highly rated in 27 other conditions, according to our data.
+His clinical expertise encompasses Adult Soft Tissue Sarcoma, Synovial Sarcoma, Liposarcoma, and Myxoid Liposarcoma.

 Elite in Melanoma